 There are seven different types of patients and vein issues that we typically see and treat:

 The Vein Guys is a medical vein practice that offers the most comprehensive vein treatment options, unlike some practices that have a limited variety of vein care services.
 Venous reflux disease, chronic venous insufficiency, varicose veins and spider veins are issues commonly remedied at The Vein Guys.
-The Vein Guys operate offices in Atlanta, Nashville and Augusta and offer the most recent advancements for treatment of varicose veins, spider veins, leg pain and leg veins in addition to treatment for therapeutic and cosmetic vein problems.
+The Vein Guys operate offices across Georgia & Tennessee, and offer the most recent advancements for treatment of varicose veins, spider veins, leg pain and leg veins in addition to treatment for therapeutic and cosmetic vein problems.

 Dr. Roth felt each community as a whole would benefit from the FDA approved leg vein removal procedure, Venefit™ (formerly called the VNUS Closure™ procedure).
 30 million Americans have vein disease and suffer unnecessarily each day with painful symptoms that affect their quality of life.
 The Vein Guys treat vein disease, eliminate leg pain and enable patients to return to the active lifestyles they desire.